Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 which to bypass.

 4. Modular approach to task orchestration
-Modularity isn’t just a buzzword with Taipy; it’s a core principle.
+Modularity isn't just a buzzword with Taipy; it's a core principle.
 Setting up tasks and data sources that can be used interchangeably, resulting in a cleaner, more maintainable codebase.
 <hr/>